The examiner's report

-When the Postgraduate Studies Office receives divergent reports from the two examiners, the Postgraduate Research Committee will appoint a third examiner based on the Chief Supervisors nomination.
+When the School of Graduate Research receives divergent reports from the two examiners, the Postgraduate Research Committee will appoint a third examiner based on the Chief Supervisors nomination.

-In all higher research degree thesis examinations the external examiners' reports are directed in the first instance to the Postgraduate Studies Office and are not disclosed to any third party until approved for action by the Postgraduate Research Committee.
+In all higher research degree thesis examinations the external examiners' reports are directed in the first instance to the School of Graduate Research and are not disclosed to any third party until approved for action by the Postgraduate Research Committee.

 Reports by Chief Supervisors